 The Russian Arbitration Association is a Russian center for arbitration which promotes alternative resolution mechanisms in Russia.

-On 23 October 2014, the Paris International Court of Arbitration and the Russian Arbitration Association have signed a cooperation agreement where they offer mutual assistance in the constitution of arbitral tribunals and trainings.
+On 23 October 2014, the International Arbitration Chamber of Paris and the Russian Arbitration Association have signed a cooperation agreement where they offer mutual assistance in the constitution of arbitral tribunals and trainings.
 This agreement also promotes the development of international arbitration and alternative resolution mechanisms by facilitating information exchange and publication.

 The China International Economic and Trade Arbitration Commission (CIETAC) is one of the principle arbitration institution.
 Formerly known as the Foreign Trade Arbitration Commission, CIETAC was set up in April 1956 under the China Council for the Promotion of International Trade (CCPIT).
 This arbitration commission was first renamed as Foreign Economic and Trade Arbitration Commission in 1980 and then as the China International Economic and Trade Arbitration Commission in 1988.